 is the sample size.
 If this interval were computed from repeated random samples from the unknown distribution, a fraction approaching

 of the time the mean of the distribution would fall in the interval.
 This Demonstration uses a normal distribution as the "unknown" or population distribution, whose mean and variance can be adjusted using the sliders.
-In the image, the vertical purple line shows the value of the mean of the "unknown" distribution, and the horizontal blue lines are each confidence intervals computed from different random samples from this distribution.
+In the image, the vertical brown line shows the value of the mean of the "unknown" distribution, and the horizontal lines (blue if they include the true value and red if they do not) are each confidence intervals computed from different random samples from this distribution.